• Jul 18, 2025

 Tirupati in Monsoon (July to October):

 The monsoon season in Tirupati starts in July and lasts until October.
-During the season, you tend to receive heavy rainfall, and the temperature remains moderate.
+During the season, you tend to receive heavy rainfall, and temperatures remain moderate.
 Thus, you can book your stay at a reasonable fare as the demand is usually lower during this season.

 See also: 15 Famous Temples (Mandir) in Kerala